Harshitham195/Harshitham195/README.md

 🥅 **2024 Goals:** My focus is on continuous learning and growth!

 📫 **Contact:**  Interested in discussing opportunities in analytics or software testing?

-                Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or via email at harshitham195@gmail.com.
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or  at       harshitham195@gmail.com.

 <h3 align="left">Delving Into My Expertise:</h3>
 <p align="left">